kallaway/100-days-of-code/log.md

 Today's Progress: I started doing Flatiron School's Bootcamp Course.
 I watched Traversy Media's CSS and Flexbox videos and learnt a lot.

 Feelings : I'm feeling motivated.

+Day 11: December 13, 2019

+Today's Progress: I decided to work with Tribute Page project.
+It has become a huge help for me to understand all the CSS properties.
+I'm feeling I' m getting the logic better now.

+Feelings: I was more involved in concepts while making the project.
+Now, I understand why it's really important to make my hands dirty and tackle the problems myself.
+I see them now like a learning resource, really important.